gururaj3/amply-media-case-study/README.md

 [09/Jan/2021 00:08:45] "GET /weatherInfo/ HTTP/1.1" 200 2535

 ##### Explaination -
-You can check the cahce which is False in the first response because it was not there in the cache and it called the API to get the actual response.
-In the second output, you can see that the cahce: True now as it already has the response in the cache and that's why it retured that response from the cache and didn't call the API.
+You can check the cache which is False in the first response because it was not there in the cache and it called the API to get the actual response.
+In the second output, you can see that the cache: True now as it already has the response in the cache and that's why it retured that response from the cache and didn't call the API.

 ### Approach 2: Live Url - http://amply-media.s3-website-us-east-1.amazonaws.com/